mindscan-de/FuriousIron-Indexer/README.md

 must be implemented to collect and apply the hfb filters in question.
 Finally SearchQueryExecutorV2 needs to be adapted and the new performance needs to be measured and evaluated.

+The number of filter bank data to save is set down to three and the filter data banks written are optimized for efficiency. *Speedup* in filtering-phase (search) *is about ten fold*, and the *hfb-index size is about a tenth of the trigram index* from which it is compiled.

 ## HFB-Filters and continuous index self-optimization

 * Compile the inverse index to HFB-Filters
-  * As a first improvement all the metadata inverse indexes can be implemented using a HFB - this will reduce the size on disk for the compiled HFB-filters instead of keeping the lust of document IDs and will also increase the overall performance (very likely by a factor of 10 to 100).
+  * instead of keeping the list of document IDs and will also increase the overall performance (very likely by a factor of 10 to 100).
+  * completely transfer to filter only approach? or still hybrid approach?

 * then use HFB-Filters to filter search candidates efficiently
   * instead of reading files encoded in json-format from a disk, parsing them and then preparing